 Smoothly press the shutter-release button the rest of the way down.
 The camera will compare shots recorded to the buffer both before and after the shutter-release button was pressed, and select five to copy to the memory card.
 Note that some time may be required.
 The best picture is displayed in the monitor when recording is complete.

 M Smart Photo Selector Mode

-The camera automatically chooses a scene mode appropriate to the subject (automatic scene selection; $\square$ 21).
+The camera automatically chooses a scene mode appropriate to the subject (automatic scene selection; \square 23).
 Movies can not be recorded, and pressing the movie-record button has no effect.
-The flash can not be used.